Support Center

 Other systems are similar to FloLogic in that they use flow sensing technology to detect leaks, but they offer less comprehensive protection because they rely on water meter technology to see real time flow.
 These metering devices are helpful for those homeowners who want to monitor their daily water volume use, but water meters only begin to detect real time flow, and therefore leaks, around a pint-per-minute, up to a quart-per-minute range.
 A pint-per-minute leak in one day will spill 180 gallons of water.
 A lot of these systems that use metering technology rely on patterns and algorithms to determine when or why to shut off the water.
 In some cases causing undesirable/ un-wanted shut offs.

 FloLogic’s EverWatch™ leak sensing technology can see leaks in real time starting a ½ ounces per-minute (about a tablespoon).
 Your municipality may already use an advanced water meter infrastructure (AMI) that allows you to log in and see your daily water use for free.
-FloLogic also differs from cheap competitors in that it’s a cast bronze, US-made valve available in multiple sizes, is proven for more than a decade in the field and comes with a standard battery backup and 5-year warranty.
+FloLogic also differs from cheap competitors in that it’s a cast bronze, US-made valve available in multiple sizes, is proven for more than two decades in the field and comes with a standard battery backup and 5-year warranty.

 How does FloLogic catch leaks without interrupting normal water use?